NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/README.md

 The Neurodata Without Borders: Neurophysiology project (NWB, [https://www.nwb.org/](https://www.nwb.org/)) is an effort to standardize the description and storage of neurophysiology data and metadata.
 NWB enables data sharing and reuse and reduces the energy barrier to applying data analysis both within and across labs.
 Several laboratories, including the Allen Institute for Brain Science, have wholeheartedly adopted NWB.
 The community needs to join forces to achieve data standardization in neurophysiology.

-The purpose of the NWB User Days user training workshop is to bring the experimental neurophysiology community together to further the adoption and development of NWB, the NWB software libraries, and scientific workflows that rely on NWB.
+The purpose of the NWB User Days user training workshops is to bring the experimental neurophysiology community together to further the adoption and development of NWB, the NWB software libraries, and scientific workflows that rely on NWB.
 Members of the community will exchange ideas and best practices for using NWB, share NWB-based tools, surface common needs, resolve coding issues, make feature requests, brainstorm about future collaboration, and make progress on current blockages.
 The event will also enable NWB developers and users to interact with each other to facilitate communication, gather requirements, and train users.

 <!--## Projects